CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

 3. If you are unfamiliar with `apache`, the host needs to have the `/etc/ganglia-webfrontend/apache.conf` copied to `/etc/apache2/sites-enabled/` to enable the Ganglia Web front end, which defaults to http://\<the-host-ip\>/ganglia where \<the-host-ip\> is the IP of the host used, like http://10.0.1.1/ganglia.

 4. Configure the data sources.
-In this case, we are configuring the Cumulus Linux switch and the local host (Web server).
-On Debian wheezy, this file is located at `/etc/ganglia/gmetad.conf`.
+In this case, you are configuring the Cumulus Linux switch and the local host (Web server).
+On Debian wheezy, you can find this file at `/etc/ganglia/gmetad.conf`.

         data_source "server" localhost server.lab.test 10.0.1.1
         data_source "sw1" sw1.lab.test 10.0.1.11

 5. Cumulus Linux supports both multicast and unicast traffic with Ganglia.
-We are going to configure unicast rather than the default multicast because many environments do not want multicast.
+You are going to configure unicast rather than the default multicast because many environments do not want multicast.
 This is a personal preference and has no bearing on the output provided by Ganglia.
 First, edit `/etc/ganglia/gmond.conf` and set the `send_metadata_interval`.
-In this example we use 30 seconds.
+This example uses 30 seconds.

         globals {
           daemonize = yes